Four Seasons Hotel Moscow

 The Four Seasons Hotel Moscow is a modern luxury hotel in Manezhnaya Square in the Tverskoy District, central Moscow, Russia.
 It opened on October 30, 2014, with a facade that replicates the Soviet Hotel Moskva of the 1930s (Гости́ница «Москва́»), which previously stood on the same location.
-It is located near Red Square, and in close proximity to the pre-Revolutionary City Hall.
+It is located near Red Square, and in close proximity to the pre-revolutionary City Hall.

-It was operated by Four Seasons Hotels and Resorts from its opening until 2022, when the chain ceased managing the hotel due to economic sanctions resulting from the Russian invasion of Ukraine.
+It was operated by Four Seasons Hotels and Resorts from its opening until 2022, when the chain ceased managing the hotel due to economic sanctions imposed on Russia resulting from the Russian invasion of Ukraine.
 The hotel continues to use the name, though it is no longer part of the international chain.

 History

 Original structure

 The first Hotel Moskva was built in sections from 1932 to 1938.
-The partially-completed hotel opened in December 1935.
-Designed by Alexey Shchusev, it was built to be one of Moscow's finest hotels and was lavishly decorated with works of art and mosaics.
+The partially-completed hotel opened in December 20, 1935.

 The hotel was notable for its use of two different designs for the wings off the central structure.
 The most popular (possibly apocryphal) explanation is that Shchusev submitted a single conceptual drawing of the façade to Stalin, with one half showing one design option and the other half a different design option for the wings of the building.
 According to the story, Stalin signed off on the drawing, without noticing the two options.
 Afraid of informing Stalin that he had failed to select a design, the decision was made to simply construct one wing of each design option, on either side of the building.
 One included large windows and a more ornate façade, while the other maintained the smaller windows and simpler details of the rest of the hotel's façade.
 The lobby of the original hotel contained an entrance to the Moscow Metro Okhotny Ryad station.
 Anti-aircraft guns were installed atop the hotel during the Battle of Moscow.
 The label of Stolichnaya vodka features a line drawing of the hotel.
 The Hotel Moskva was expanded in 1977, for the 60th anniversary of the October Revolution.
-A new 6-story wing was built in the rear, facing Revolution Square, and entirely filling the city block.
+A new 6-story wing was built in the rear, facing Revolution Square.
 The Hotel Moskva was demolished in 2004.